How to Ace Your MBA Interview: With Prep Questions & Answers

 4. Answer the Question

-5. Be Clear and Cogent
+5. Be Clear and Articulate

 Practice organizing your thoughts and communicating clearly, and for anecdotes, use the STAR method: situation, problem, action, result.
 Don't rush through your answers, but don't be long-winded, either.
+This is one area where doing a mock interview ahead of time can be hugely beneficial.

 6. Don't Sound Scripted

 You aren't a robot (we hope), so be flexible.
 Trying to repeat canned answers won't work; the admissions committee is looking for real human beings!
+You should absolutely prepare and have stories to draw from, but don’t memorize responses to common questions by rote.

 7. Practice, Practice, Practice